Bassanthossamxx/REMS-Backend/docs/payments_api_documentation.md

 ---

 ## Key terms (analytics)
-- "this_month": From the 1st day of the current calendar month until now (server timezone).
+- this_month: From the 1st day of the current calendar month until now (server timezone).
-- "all_time": Cumulative from the beginning of data until now.
+- all_time: Cumulative from the beginning of data until now.
-- total_before: Total rent before any deductions.
+- total: Total rent before any deductions.
 - total_occasional: Sum of occasional (deductions/expenses) entries.
-- total_after: Net after deductions = total_before − total_occasional.
+- total_after_occasional: Net after deductions = total − total_occasional.
-- owner_total: The owner's share after deductions, using each unit's `owner_percentage` (as a fraction, e.g., 0.60 for 60%).
+- owner_total: The owner's share after deductions, using each unit's owner_percentage (as a fraction, e.g., 0.60 for 60%).
-- company_total: What remains for the company after paying the owner = total_after − owner_total.
+- company_total: What remains for the company after paying the owner = total_after_occasional − owner_total.

 Decimals are returned as strings (e.g., "150.00").